-Our focus on capturing all customers, maximising potential expansion across segments/ for our growth.
+Our focus on capturing all opportunities, staying relevant to customers, maximising potential of our brands and driving prudent expansion across segments/ locations will be the key catalysts for our growth.

 Amid heightened focus on safety in a post-pandemic world, travellers will prefer our trusted, reputed and time-tested brands.
 This, along with our proactive strategies to navigate these storms (R.E.S.E.T 2020) will help us come out of this crisis stronger.
 As the situation normalises over the next year-year and a half, we are well poised to be among the early beneficiaries from the recovery.